Mannix TV Series: Another Iconic TV Detective

 Main Character: Joe Mannix

 The show’s title character, Joe Mannix, is an Armenian-American private investigator.
 Mike Connors, an actor also of Armenian heritage, plays the starring role.
-He spoke the Armenian language at several points during the show.
+At several points during the show, Connors speaks the Armenian language.

 He plays an Army veteran working for an L.A. investigation firm, Intertect.
 The detective firm used computers, and the boss kept track of his employees using cameras.
 Mannix preferred ignoring the computers and solving cases using his intuition and special methods.
 At one point, the production company removed the computers from the show, as they felt they were too high-tech for most viewers.
 Beginning with the second season, Mannix went out on his own.